 Personal assistants must be paid at least the national living wage (or the national minimum wage for workers 24 and under) while they are on call or working a sleepover; this includes sleeping time.

 Your local authority will have standard hourly rates of pay for personal assistants’ salaries, which you may want to check.

-From 6 April 2015, individual employers can claim the National Insurance Contributions Allowance and reduce their NIC’s bill by up to £2000 a year.
+Individual employers can claim the National Insurance Contributions Allowance and reduce their NIC’s bill by up to £3000 a year.
 For more information go to www.gov.uk/claim-employment-allowance

 Providing a pension